Ouranosinc/Magpie/docs/performance.rst

 when more than a couple requests per second are needed, some solutions are possible to improve the performance of these requests by avoiding unnecessary reload of static data.

-We can take advantage of the fact that individual :temr:`Permission` and :term:`Service` definitions are not susceptible to change often and cache the results of these queries.
+We can take advantage of the fact that individual :term:`Permission` and :term:`Service` definitions are not susceptible to change often and cache the results of these queries.

-While not activated by default, it's possible to cache the :term:`Access Control Lists` (ACLs) and :term:`Service` retrieval operations for all services, and give it an expiration timeout.
+While not activated by default, it's possible to cache the :term:`Access Control List` (ACL) and :term:`Service` retrieval operations for all services, and give it an expiration timeout.

 .. code-block:: ini